 - Can’t print to scale

-- Mobile app is available only for ipad and iphone
+- A mobile app is available only for iPad and iPhone

 - Difficult to set exact dimensions